Cyberlorians/Articles/citizenship.md

     ### 🛠️ c.
 Extension Configuration
     - **Behavior:**
       Select `Launch and continue`
-      > 💡 *This ensures the entitlement management governance process continues when the Logic App is launched.*
+      &gt; 💡 *This ensures the entitlement management governance process continues when the Logic App is launched.*

     ### 💾 d.
 Save and Create
     - Under **Details**, select **Logic App** as the type.